Texas Home Repair Grants 2026: USDA, City & Senior Help

 San Antonio programs are strong, but eligibility rules are strict, especially around title, insurance, and property documentation.

-Under 1 Roof
+Under 1 Roof / Cool Roofs

-- One-time roof replacement assistance up to $19,000
+- Maximum: One-time grant up to $19,000.

 Program contact: (210) 207-6459 | Official Site